- Identify the right prioritization framework for your testing team and download a template

 You can use broad categories like high, medium, and low when evaluating impact and effort.

-If you have a relatively mature optimization program with dedicated developer resources, you may be able to focus solely on tests based on impact, without needing to weigh effort.
-For inspiration, check out Hotwire’s binary scoring matrix to learn how they run over 120 tests a year.
+If you have a mature optimization program with dedicated developer resources, you may be able to focus on tests based on impact without needing to weigh effort.

 Review your process

-Once you have prioritized your ideas and run a few, set time aside to review how well your process works for your team.
+Once you have prioritized your ideas and run a few, review how well your process works for your team.
 Below are two questions to consider.

 Should you use a backlog or roadmap?

 When you prioritize your testing ideas, you can put them into a backlog or a full, prioritized roadmap.
-The first option offers more flexibility but the second provides a stable cadence for organizing a complex workflow.
+The first option is more flexible, but the second provides a stable cadence for organizing workflows.

-A prioritized backlog is just a queue.
-Once you’re done with one idea, you reach for the next.
-If you happen to chance upon an idea with great potential and you would like to focus your efforts there for a while, you can.
+A prioritized backlog is like a queue.
+When you finish one idea, go to the next.
+If you find an idea with great potential and want to focus your efforts there, you can.

 With a full, prioritized roadmap, you commit to a timeline based on how long you think an experiment will run.
-Most mature programs prefer this approach, as it allows them to coordinate stakeholders and schedule a complex workflow.
+Most mature programs prefer this approach, as it lets them coordinate stakeholders and schedule a complex workflow.

-With a full roadmap, you plan more of your work in advance.
+With a full roadmap, you plan your work in advance.
 You also build a regular cadence for incorporating insights and trends from completed tests and campaigns into a new round of testing.
-If you would like to return to an idea, you can re-prioritize it and add a second iteration further down the line.
+If you want to return to an idea, you can re-prioritize it and add a second iteration later.

-No matter which method you choose—roadmap or backlog—insights from completed tests and campaigns will help you re-prioritize in the next round.
+Each method gives you insights from completed tests and campaigns to help you re-prioritize for the next test.

 Are you over or under-prioritizing?

-As you get to know the cadence of your optimization program’s work cycle, evaluate whether you are over-prioritizing (putting too many ducks in a row) or under-prioritizing your list.
+As you learn the cadence of your optimization program’s work cycle, evaluate whether you are trying to do too much or not enough.

-Do you prioritize 25 ideas but execute just four or five before the next planning phase begins?
-You are probably over-prioritizing.
-Teams that over-prioritize consistently fail to implement ideas lower in the prioritized roadmap.
-Evaluate whether low-priority hypotheses are worth prioritizing again and again.
-If fewer ideas would help you align your roadmap to your team's cadence, consider capping the list at a lower number.
+Prioritizing 25 ideas but only executing five may mean you are over-prioritizing.
+Teams that over-prioritize consistently fail to implement lower roadmap ideas.
+Evaluate whether low-priority hypotheses are worth prioritizing again.
+If fewer ideas help you align your roadmap to your team's cadence, consider keeping the list short.

-Do you feel you never have enough high-impact ideas?
-Teams that under-prioritize often run out of ideas before end of the cycle and find themselves returning to the ideation phase.
-If this is the case, consider focusing your efforts on generating more ideas for your backlog.
+If you feel like you do not have enough high-impact ideas, you may be under-prioritizing.
+Teams that under-prioritize often run out of ideas before the cycle ends and return to ideation.
+Consider focusing your efforts on generating more ideas for your backlog.
 An idea submission form and a business intelligence report can help you increase the number of high-quality hypotheses.

 Automate idea submissions and ranking